ManoloMancelli/Persephone-3-Pro/Changelogs/Headband/Headband.md

  ## Headband no.5

-- Add mounting points to the top part of headband
+- Added mounting points to the top part of headband

 - Add mounting points to the rear part
 - Add gear "endstops" on the straps
 - Made the strap holes taller